OpenUpSA/municipal-data/README.md

 ## Quarterly data

-Currently, indicators using quarterly data automatically use the latest quarter available.
+Indicators using quarterly data automatically use the latest quarter available.

 Quarterly Section 71 submissions are available 2 months after the end of the quarter.